mian-yahya-gul/AI-Revenue-Cycle-Operations-Platform/README.md

-**3. Documentation pause and resume.** If Clinical Documentation extracts nothing usable at all, the intake graph pauses via LangGraph's `interrupt()`
-- checkpointed, so the pause survives across Streamlit reruns - and the claim sits in `AWAITING_DOCUMENTATION` status.
+**3. Documentation pause and resume.** If Clinical Documentation extracts nothing usable at all, the intake graph pauses via LangGraph's `interrupt()` checkpointed, so the pause survives across Streamlit reruns, and the claim sits in `AWAITING_DOCUMENTATION` status.
 A human supplies additional notes (from the New Claim page right after submission, or from Claim Details at any later point), and the workflow resumes from exactly that point: Clinical